Tilko/SerDesJavaDataModelGenerator/README.md

 (Under-the-hood note: I used the expression "constructor arguments" but in fact no `Accessor<...>` function is passed to a Java node when it is constructed, in fact, when a node is dependent to its parent, just a reference to the
-parent is set in the child when the child is set as property of the parent (and also when a dependent the added/set in a List or a Map (that have special implementations in this case)), and it is only when the "getReferedObject" object is called on the reference object that the data will be accessed from that parent reference.
+parent is set in the child when the child is set as property of the parent (and also when a dependent element is added/set in a List or a Map (that have special implementations in this case)); and it is only when the "getReferredObject" object is called on the reference object that the data will be accessed from that parent reference.
 If you add a node in a List/Map or assign a property, the generated classes will take care of this dependency by propagating a reference to the parent in the child for you.)